Use of freshwater resources

 outflow = outflow to the downstream/Sea.

 It is assumed that there are no pristine or semi-natural river basin districts or sub-basins in Europe.
 Therefore, the formula 'outflow + (abstraction – return) – ΔS' is used to estimate renewable water resources.

 Climatic data were obtained from the EEA Climatic Database, which was developed based on the ENSEMBLES Observation (E-OBS) Dataset (Haylock et al., 2008).
 The State of the Environment database was used to validate the aggregation of the E-OBS data to the catchment scale.

-Stream flow data has been extracted from the EEA Waterbase - Water Quantity database.
+Stream flow data have been extracted from the EEA Waterbase — Water Quantity database.
 This database does not have sufficient spatial and temporal coverage yet.
-In order to fill the gaps, JRC LISFLOOD data (Burek et al, 2013) has been integrated into the stream flow data.
-The stream flow data covers Europe in a homogeneous way for the years 2002-2014 at monthly scale.
+In order to fill the gaps, JRC LISFLOOD data (Burek et al., 2013) have been integrated into the stream flow data.
+The stream flow data cover Europe, in a homogeneous way, for the years 2002–2014 at monthly scale.

 Urban wastewater treatment plant data, the European Pollutant Release and Transfer Register (E-PRTR) database, Eurostat population data and JRC data on the crop coefficient of water consumption have been used to quantify the water demand and water use by different economic sectors.
-Eurostat tourism data and data on industry in production has been used to estimate the actual water abstraction and return on a monthly scale.
+Eurostat tourism data (Eurostat, 2013b) and data on industry in production have been used to estimate the actual water abstraction and return on a monthly scale.
 Where available, state of the environment and Eurostat data on water availability and water use have also been used at aggregated scales for further validation purposes.

 Once water asset accounts are implemented according to the United Nations System of Environmental Accounting Framework for Water (2012), the necessary parameters for calculating water use and renewable freshwater water resources are harvested.

-Afterwards, the bar and pie charts were produced, together with the static and dynamic maps.
+Following this, bar and pie charts are produced, together with static and dynamic maps.

 Methodology for gap filling